 A student who wishes to withdraw from the university (i.e., withdraw from all courses) during the course of a semester, intersession, or summer term can withdraw online at myOleMiss.edu or can provide written notification via fax, mail, or in person to the Office of the Registrar.
 Appropriate university offices (Student Housing, Financial Aid, Bursar, ID Center, Library, and Academic Dean) will be notified of the withdrawal.
 Full refunds of tuition and fees (minus a processing fee) are given for withdrawals during the first 10 days of classes of a regular semester, and no refunds are given after the 10th day of classes.
+The deadline to withdraw from all courses is the last day of classes for the term.
+Courses dropped after the course withdrawal deadline will still appear on the student's official transcript.
+The W mark will be recorded if the student is passing the course at the time of withdrawal; the F grade will be recorded if the student is failing.
 Students who withdraw must apply for readmission if not enrolling for the subsequent term.
+Students who received aid for the term they are withdrawing may have a financial impact.
+Students should contact the Office of Financial Aid for details.